 Those decisions are made solely by the Office of Residential Education.

 Sure.
-Don’t select an assignment in the SI category and you’ll be automatically entered into the General Lottery and issued a selection time.
+Don’t select an assignment in the LLC category and you’ll be automatically entered into the General Lottery and issued a selection time.

 The three most likely reasons for this are: